Wednesday, June 19, 2024

 • Quest: A search for a person, place or things.

-• Adventure: A journey that's more about the road taken, not who's taking it.
+• Adventure: A journey that's more about the road taken, less on who's taking it.

 • Pursuit: A tale that focuses on being pursued.